Here's how much average fuel prices in Midwest have risen since last month

 The USA TODAY Network is publishing localized versions of this story on its news sites across the country, generated with data from the U.S. Energy Information Administration.
 Please leave any feedback or corrections for this story here.
 This story was written by Ozge Terzioglu.

-This article originally appeared on Springfield News-Leader: Gas prices in Midwest are rising but still lower than nation's average
+This article originally appeared on Salina Journal: Gas prices in Midwest are rising but still lower than nation's average